ito-adrianto/ito-adrianto.github.io/_pages/work-in-progress.md

 # Work in the preliminary phase (ideation and data collection)

-1. Artificial intelligence and the skill complementarity and substitution: Evidence from job postings (co-authored with Avner Ben-Ner)
+1. Artificial intelligence and skill complementarity and substitution: Evidence from job postings (co-authored with Avner Ben-Ner)
 2. Does automation make the workplace more equitable?
 Examining the effects of emerging technologies on gender and race
 3. The effect of the anti-abuse rules for S corporations on the development of ESOP in the US
 4. Risk tolerance: Do employee-owned firms hire workers that fit with the ownership culture?